kimlarocca/vue-sound/README.md

 ```
 import Vue from 'vue'
-import VueHifi from 'vue-hifi'
+import VueHifi from 'VueHifi'
 ```

 ### Example

 ```
-<audio-player
+<vue-hifi
   livestream
   show-download
   title="The Show"